Carmen Elena Rendiles Martínez

-Carmen Elena Rendiles Martínez (11 August 1903 – 9 May 1977), religious name María Carmen, and also known as Maria del Monte Carmelo Rendiles, was a Venezuelan religious sister of the Servants of the Eucharist.
-She founded the congregation of the Servants of Jesus of Caracas.
-Rendiles served in leadership for the former in France, where she completed her novitiate and returned to Venezuela to found a congregation in 1965.
+Carmen Elena Rendiles Martínez, SJC (11 August 1903 – 9 May 1977) María Carmen in religion and also known as Maria del Monte Carmelo Rendiles, was a Venezuelan Catholic religious sister who founded the congregation of the Servants of Jesus of Caracas.
+Rendiles first served in leadership for the Servants of the Eucharist in France, where she completed her novitiate, before returning to Venezuela to found her congregation in 1965.
 She was its first superior general.
 On October 19, 2025, she was canonized.
+In January 2026 Pope Leo XIV sought her intercession following the US raid on Venezuela.

 Life

 Carmen Elena Rendiles Martínez was born on 11 August 1903 in Caracas as third of seven children to Ramiro Antonio Rendiles and Ana Antonia Martínez.
 Rendiles was born without a left arm and so was given a prosthetic arm which she had attached to her for her entire life.
 Her baptism was celebrated in the church of Santa Anna on 24 September 1903 and she received her Confirmation on 28 October 1905; she made her First Communion on 11 March 1911.